Scholarship Award and Renewability Information

 Students who regain a cumulative 3.00 grade point average after losing their scholarship may be eligible for reinstatement of their scholarship for the following term.
 The student must submit a written scholarship appeal to request this reinstatement.
 Students who successfully reinstate their scholarship will be due to meet renewal criteria for the following academic year at the end of the semester in which the scholarship was reinstated.
 The Scholarship Review Committee retains final authority regarding each appeal decision.

-It is expected that you will conform to all policies described in the University's Code of Student Life, regarding both academic and non-academic conduct.
-In the event of a disciplinary violation, university authorized disciplinary sanctions may affect your scholarship eligibility.
+It is expected that students will conform to all policies described in the University's Code of Student Life, regarding both academic and non-academic conduct.
+In the event of a disciplinary violation, university authorized disciplinary sanctions may affect scholarship eligibility.